-I am a multi-disciplinary artist based in the Bay Area who navigates the intersection of the mundane and the extraordinary.
 Art is how I make sense of the world around me and discover who I am.
 It gives me a platform to externalize the thoughts, emotions, and contradictions in my head.
 My work explores themes of culture, identity, self-perception, life, and memory, drawing from deeply personal perspectives rooted in self-exploration and storytelling.
 It is a journey for me to find out who I am at my core.
+Through my work, I revisit cultural and personal histories, weaving together fragments of memory and emotion.
+I find inspiration in memories and life experiences.
+I work primarily in oil because it is patient and forgiving.

 I also want to use art as a narrative for bringing my experiences as a South Indian and reconnecting with my South Indian heritage which I learning to embrace now that I am so far from home.
 Distance has given me a new perspective, making me more aware of what I once took for granted and more intentional in my efforts to reconnect.
 I want to bring my experiences as a South Indian into focus, using them as a means to embrace and reinterpret my heritage on my own terms.